-Nowadays, only 8 mosaics, in small houses, can be visited between April and October.
-Between November and March, the visits are only on demand, organized by the regional tourism board.
+Nowadays, only 8 mosaics, in small houses, are open for public visits.
 The modern reception pavillon, with a permanent exhibition, has been opened in 2010.
 The restoration of the last mosaic is finished since 2011, and a new temporary protection pavillon has been built in 2015, but it is open for the public only when there are open days events or colloquiums.
 Its permanent aperture for the public as well as a more complete presentation of the other structures will be possible only after a complete developement project of the site

 Via Storia, an free application available on thevApp Store and Google Play, gives an interactive visit of the site.
 It is also possible to rent on site a tablet with the application.

 In 2019, as the State Council of the canton of Vaud only finances the strict minimum for the maintenance of the site, and as it currently does not provide any funding for the opening to the public and for the developement project, visits can only be made during the week-ends in July and August or on request to the Orbe tourist office

 Nowadays, the castle esplanade is a public square dominated by two old towers.
 This esplanande exists since 1835, when several towers of the castle have been destroyed and a terrace has been built ont the north.
 In the centre of the east side of the esplanade, the squared tower has no longer its coping stone and its floors.